iteratehackerspace/ecmascript-sandbox/README.md

 This repository is a place for you to learn Javascript (ECMASript2015 and above), and challenge your mentoring skills.
-By adhering to a culture of being helful to others, you will learn the foudations of the language at a much quicker pace than you would on your own.
+By adhering to a culture of being helpful to others, you will learn the foundations of the language at a much quicker pace than you would on your own.

 ## How it works